-We acknowledge the views of those stakeholders that support expanding eligibility for the RED fare to concession customers (as well as expanding concession eligibility to Commonwealth Health Care Card holders).
-However we consider that the lower fares we are recommending as well as an expansion in concession eligibility and a lowering of the price of daily tickets should be sufficient to address affordability concerns.
-For example, under our draft recommendations the daily fare for the first two fare bands is \$5, and the concession fare would be \$2.50, ie, commensurate with the current RED ticket fare.
+We acknowledge the views of those stakeholders that support expanding eligibility for the RED fare.
+However we consider that the lower fares we are recommending for all passengers, as well as an expansion in concession eligibility and a lowering of the price of daily tickets should be sufficient to address affordability concerns for most passengers.